 - Roll the dough into a smooth ball and place it into the mixing bowl.

-- Cover the dough with a clean tea towel, and place it somewhere warm for about 1 hour, or until it has doubled in size.
+- Cover the dough with a clean tea towel or bowl cover, and place it somewhere warm for about 1.5 hours, or until it has doubled in size.

 Portion the Dough